tiesteaz/nd0821-c3-starter-code/starter/model_card.md

 ## Metrics
 Overal model performance was evaluated using test data containing 20% of dataset, and also via performance on slices.
-- overall precision: 0.73
+- Overall precision: 0.73
-- overall recall: 0.63
+- Overall recall: 0.63
-- overall fbeta: 0.67
+- Overall fbeta: 0.67
-- overall accuracy: 0.86
+- Overall accuracy: 0.86

 Performance overall is saved in starter/model/overall_metrics.txt Performance on slices is saved in starter/model/slice_analysis.xlsx